Check & Connect

 The State Personnel Development Grant coordinates and provides Check & Connect trainings across Florida including:

-- Coordinator Orientation (Developed by FL SPDG): a three hour training that prepares individuals coordinating Check & Connect at a specific site.
+- Coordinator Orientation: a three hour training that prepares individuals coordinating Check & Connect at a specific site.

-- Mentor and Coordinator Summits (Developed by FL SPDG): these trainings provide refresher or booster sessions for mentors and coordinators which foster additional skill building, reflection on implementation success and challenges and action planning for improved implementation.
+- Mentor and Coordinator Summits: these trainings provide refresher sessions for mentors and coordinators which foster additional skill building, reflection on implementation success and challenges and action planning for improved implementation.

 Trainings are scheduled based on participating district needs but open to all FL districts on a space-available basis.
 For information about upcoming sessions and training opportunities, a public training calendar is available below or you may contact Elaine Miller (email@example.com), Check & Connect Program Director.

-For more information on upcoming trainings click here.
+For more information on upcoming trainings click on the calendar below.

 Grounded in Research